RawArkanis/static_blog/content/articles/01-14/st3-sync.rst

 Again, edit both path variables.

-To run open a terminal and navigate to the folder where the file is, give execution permission with ``chmod +x install.sh``, and finally type ``./install.sh``.
+To run open a terminal and navigate to the folder where the file is, give execution permission with :code:`chmod +x install.sh`, and finally type :code:`./install.sh`.
 Done!

 What to do now?
 ===============